andydelworth/andydelworth.github.io/_posts/2025-04-10-training-saes.md

 We have some design decisions to make here.

 1. There are 32 layers in Llama-3-8B.
-We will follow the precedent in Templeton et. al and use the activations from a middle layer (the 16th layer).
+We will follow the precedent in [Templeton et. al](https://transformer-circuits.pub/2024/scaling-monosemanticity/) and use the activations from a middle layer (the 16th layer).
-2. Different SAE work uses activations from different locations (https://arxiv.org/pdf/2309.08600).
+2. [Previous SAE literature](https://arxiv.org/pdf/2309.08600) uses activations from different locations.
-We again will follow Templeton et. al and use the activations from the residual stream.
+We again will follow [Templeton et. al](https://transformer-circuits.pub/2024/scaling-monosemanticity/) and use the activations from the residual stream.
 3. To accelerate inference + reduce disk space, we run the model with ```torch.cuda.amp.autocast()``` and save our activations in ```bfloat16```.
-4. We use the FineWeb dataset to collect activations.
+4. We use the [FineWeb dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb) to collect activations.
 This is a fairly general dataset, which is what we want.
 5. Tokens per document.
 I am going to store the activations of 10% of tokens within a given document.
 This percentage was chosen arbitrarily - if I stored all of the tokens, I would run into my disk space